tlin31/leetcode/notes/graph.md

 #### Time Complexity
 - The outer for loop will be executed V number of times and the inner for loop will be executed E number of times, Thus overall time complexity is O(V+E).

-### Applications:
-1. scheduling jobs from the given dependencies among jobs
-2. instruction scheduling, ordering of formula cell evaluation when recomputing formula values in spreadsheets, logic synthesis, determining the order of compilation tasks to perform in makefiles, data serialization, and resolving symbol dependencies in linkers

 ### Sample questions

 1. lc269.
 Alien Dictionary - hard